Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Aloe Socotrina?

-4. Hamamelis – For Bleeding, Internal Piles
+4. Hamamelis Virginiana– For Bleeding, Internal Piles

-When to use Hamamelis?
+When to use Hamamelis Virginiana?

-Opt its use for managing bleeding from piles without any pain.
+This remedy can be wonderfully administered for managing bleeding from piles without any pain.

-How to use Hamamelis?
+How to use Hamamelis Virginiana?

-5. Collinsonia Canadensis – For Piles With Constipation (Dry, Hard Stool)
+5. Collinsonia Canadensis – For Piles with Constipation (Dry, Hard Stool)

 When to use Collinsonia Canadensis?